fluid-lab/gamepad-navigator/PRIVACY_POLICY.md

 ## Information the Gamepad Navigator collects

-The Gamepad Navigator makes use of user preferences entered using the extension configuration panel.
+The Gamepad Navigator makes use of user preferences entered using the extension configuration panel, which can be removed/deleted using panel buttons.
 To enable navigation features, the content of active websites is also parsed.

 ## How the Gamepad Navigator uses the information